-In addition, students may participate in ensemble playing or chamber choir.
-This is not mandatory but as with big band participation, students can apply for merit for an elective.
+This is not mandatory, but students can apply for merit for an elective.

 Class tuition, one-to-one tuition.
 Work in group contexts.
-Projects and modules arranged by the Academy.
+Projects planned by the Academy.
+Joint classes planned by the Academy.
 Evaluation of concerts, courses, and projects.